QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 ## Check Status of Clusters

-If everything goes correctly, you can see the success message from deployer console log.
+If everything goes correctly, you will see from `deployer` console log that each cluster started successfully and peers connected to each other.

 You can also monitor the status of a cluster with the [stats tool](../../../cmd/stats).